arleyc/P2C2M2/README.md

-Villamil, J., Morando, M., Avila, L.J., Lanna, F.M., Fonseca, E.M., Sites, Jr., J.W., Camargo, A. Revisiting the problem of Multispecies Coalescent Model fit with an example from the first complete molecular phylogeny of the <em>Liolaemus wiegmannii</em> species group (Squamata:
+Villamil, J., Morando, M., Avila, L.J., Lanna, F.M., Fonseca, E.M., Sites, Jr., J.W., Camargo, A. Revisiting the problem of Multispecies Coalescent Model fit with an example from a complete molecular phylogeny of the <em>Liolaemus wiegmannii</em> species group (Squamata:
 Liolaemidae), in review.